Contraception Options for Women Over 40

 So now what do you do?

-That depends on your answer to one question: Do you want more children?
+That depends on your answer here: Do you want children?
+Or more children?

-If you answered yes, then you need reversible contraption.
+If you answered yes, then you need reversible contraception.
 Your options include:

 Birth control pills.
 Healthy women over 35 can safely use oral contraception, as long as they don't smoke, have normal blood pressure and have no history of cardiovascular disease.
 In fact, you can keep using it until age 50.

 Rings and patches.
-Other estrogen-based birth control options include NuvaRing, which is inserted into the vagina like a diaphragm with a three-weeks-on-one-week-off schedule; and Ortho Evra, a skin patch embedded with hormones.
+Other estrogen-based birth control options include a vaginal ring (NuvaRing), which is inserted into the vagina like a diaphragm with a three-weeks-on-one-week-off schedule, and a skin patch embedded with hormones, such as Ortho Evra.

 Nonhormonal options.
 Copper IUDs, spermicides, the Today Sponge, diaphragms, cervical caps and condoms provide protection without hormones, but none are as effective as hormonal measures.
 Barely any women 35 and older use barrier methods.

 Now, if you answered "no" to the question above, then you might want to consider permanent contraception, either for you or your partner.
 Female sterilization is the most common form of contraception overall, and the birth control method used most often by women 35 and older.
 A tubal ligation, often called "getting your tubes tied," is a surgical procedure.
 A surgeon makes a small incision through the abdomen, inserts a laparoscope to view the pelvic region and tubes, and either blocks the tubes with a ring or burns or clips them shut.
 It is performed as a laparoscopy, laparotomy or mini-laparotomy.
 Depending on the type of surgery, recovery is usually one to three weeks.

 Of course, you can always insist that it's time he took care of the birth control option and had a vasectomy.